 I remember it well.
 It was the day I reached the breaking point with the clutter level in our already-too-effin-small humble abode.

 The realization that it was time to de-crapi-fy came to me as I was trying (key word is trying) to organize the monumental mess of TOYS in our basement.
-I was attempting to organize the tons of STUFF my rugrats have into somewhat of a system that made sense and still kept the pandemonium at bay.
+I was attempting to organize the tons of STUFF my rugrats own into somewhat of a system that made sense and still kept the pandemonium at bay.

 My theory was, that if each toy type was in its own bin, it wouldn’t seem like my basement had more inventory than Wal-mart quite as much.
 Plus I had heard it was a Scientifically Proven Fact that plastic dinos and toy farm animals cannot chew, claw, Moo, or “raaar” their way out of plastic totes.